 Many states require that the payer file directly if certain conditions are met.
 Among these conditions are: state taxes withheld, if business made more than a designated threshold, etc.

-These states Alabama, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, and Wisconsin.
+These states are Alabama, Arizona, Arkansas, Colorado, Connecticut, Idaho, Kansas, Michigan, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, and Oklahoma.

-The state does not have a state income tax, so you are not required to file with the state.
+The state does not have a state income tax or does not have 1099 filing requirements, so you are not required to file with the state.

-These states are Alaska, Florida, Nevada, New Hampshire, New York, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+These states are Alaska, Nevada, New Hampshire, South Dakota, Texas, Washington, and Wyoming.

 CF/SF Participation Chart